OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Sample_Preparation.md

       title 'Wait for Plasma to thaw'
       note 'Let plasma sit at room temperature to thaw for 5 minutes.' check 'Set a timer.'
-      note 'Continue only once the plasma is thawed enough to begin pipetting.' end end
+      note 'Built in timer is available in the top left.' note 'Continue only once the plasma is thawed enough to begin pipetting.' end end